scottybee84/netsuite-customer-payment-analyzer/README.md

 - Produces a ranked list of high-risk customers using balance, credit utilization and simple heuristics.
 - Generates a cash flow forecast bucketed by due date ranges (7/30/60/90 days) and overdue totals.
 - Designed for local development with the `@scottybee84/mock-netsuite` runtime (no real NetSuite account required).

-If you want the README to mention AI integration notes (Gemini API key usage and which script calls the AI), I can add a short subsection describing where to plug API keys and how AI is used (if applicable).

 ## 🎯 Out-of-the-Box Ready